-The Debtors may object to the Allowance of Claims filed with the Bankruptcy Court with respect to which liability is disputed in whole or in part.
-All objections that are filed and prosecuted as provided herein shall be litigated to Final Order or compromised and settled in accordance with Section 9.3 of the Plan.
+Except with respect to the Allowed Claims identified on Exhibit B to the Plan, the Debtors may object to the Allowance of Claims filed with the Bankruptcy Court with respect to which liability is disputed in whole or in part.
+Except as set forth in Section 9.7 of the Plan, all objections that are filed and prosecuted as provided herein shall be litigated to Final Order or compromised and settled in accordance with Section 9.3 of the Plan.